lchastain/ukodus/README.md

-    as 'NO' which is also the word 'no', that when translated to German is 'nein', which sounds a lot like the English word for the numeric value 'nine', which is the number of rows and columns in a standard sudoku puzzle, and you gotta admit - this chain of 'logic' is kind of funny.
+    as 'NO' which is also the word 'no', that when translated to German is 'nein', which sounds a lot like the English word for the numeric value 'nine', which is the number of rows and columns in a standard sudoku puzzle, and you gotta admit - this chain of convoluted logic is kind of funny.